 Over time, the name further shrunk to “Sioux”, by which they are widely known today.

-Contact with Europeans
+Further contact with Europeans

 The Sioux’s encounter with the French was the beginning of many interactions with Europeans that would dramatically alter the socio-economic fabric of Sioux society.
-The fur trade was initially an opportunity for economic exchange.

 Such intertribal warfare also posed significant risks to European fur traders, impacting trade relations until the French ceded their North American territories in 1763.